GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 In the coming months, we'll be sharing a lot more detail on Aurora.
 This is a collaboration between a small team of Chrome engineers (internally codenamed WebSDK) and framework authors.
-Our goal is to deliver the best user-experience possible for production apps regardless of the browser you're rendering in.
+Our goal is to deliver the best user experience possible for production apps regardless of the browser you're rendering in.

 ## What is our strategy?